Radiation Therapy Post-Baccalaureate Certificate

 - Physics I & II with labs

-All applicants must complete a clinical shadow experience before the corresponding application deadline, however it is recommended that applicants complete a shadow in advance as soon as they identify an interest in applying to the program.
-This will require at least 2 hours of your time and consists of observing a certified Radiation Therapist at work to assure your suitability for the career you are pursuing.
+All applicants must complete a clinical shadow experience, however it is recommended that applicants complete a shadow in advance as soon as they identify an interest in applying to the program.
+For in person shadows, before the corresponding application deadline, this will require at least 2 hours of your time and consists of observing a certified Radiation Therapist at work to assure your suitability for the career you are pursuing.
+Or, if an in person shadow is not possible due to COVID-19, we can provide you with a virtual shadow experience closer to the time of your interview.

 - Name of individual(s) with whom you shadowed